djturizo/ybus-inv-check/README.md

 The program is based on the results developed in the following article:

-D. Turizo and D. Molzahn, "Invertibility Conditions for the Admittance Matrices of Balanced Power Systems,", submitted.
+D. Turizo and D. Molzahn, "Invertibility Conditions for the Admittance Matrices of Balanced Power Systems," submitted.
 See the [arXiv version](https://arxiv.org/abs/2012.04087).

 The code description assumes that you read the article, as it makes multiple references to the theorems developed there.